 The assumption for this cost is loosely based on what we charge our clients for CRM strategy and selection services.
 However, unlike the other assumptions, our charges are not based on the number of users.
 Instead, they’re based on variables such as the number of interviewees, the number of systems, and the number of CRM functional areas to be addressed.

 2. Core CRM Subscription Expense

 The core CRM subscription is the most predictable expense.
-CRM vendors either publish pricing on their website or provide pricing in a conversation.
+CRM vendors either publish pricing on their websites or provide pricing in a conversation.
 Negotiation skills can come into play with some, but not all vendors.
 “Everything’s negotiable”, but only when you can communicate with a human.

 We chose an arbitrary expense of $100 per user per month.